tarunn90/ml_notes/ML System Design Study Notes (CS 329S notes).md

 - Evaluation cadence != Learning cadence
 	- Offline evaluation = sanity check
 	- Online evaluation: canary analysis, A/B testing
+		- Canary deployment: gradually roll out new version to detect bugs before full deployment
+			- Risk mitigation
+			- Fast rollback
+			- Preferred when you're sure the new version is statistically better
+		- A-B testing
+			- Requires traffic for statistical significance
+			- Slower
+			- More users are exposed to "less desirable" model
+			- Preferred when you're not sure which version to use
 - Canary testing
 	- New model alongside existing model
 	- Route some traffic to new model